pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

     reduction of 50%.
 2. This negative was then burnt into the photo-offset metal sheet.
-3. The metal sheet was inked and printed&nbsp;{%- include columnbreak.html canvas=268 col=2 -%}&nbsp;via a rubber blanket on paper.
+3. The metal sheet was inked and printed {% include columnbreak.html canvas=268 col=2 %} via a rubber blanket on paper.
 (The appearance of newsprint in this reduction can be noted in Figure LIV, a page of the New York Times reduced 50% by photo- offset.)